jarbus/dtree/README.md

 Some modes allow you to select nodes by entering their corresponding red characters.
 These characters are called "Hint Keys" and modes that use hint keys to select nodes are called "Hint Modes".

 In Travel Mode:

-    - press hint keys in red to travel to corresponding node
+* press hint keys to travel to corresponding node

+In MakeChild Mode:

+* press hint keys to create a child of the corresponding node

 In Delete Mode:

-    - press hint keys to delete the corresponding node
+*  press hint keys to delete the corresponding node

 In Cut Mode:

-    - press hint keys to select a node to cut
+* press hint keys to select a node to cut

 In Paste Mode:

-    - select a new parent for the cut node
+* select a new parent for the cut node